Job prospects Early Childhood Educator (ECE) Assistant in the Red Deer Region

 Job outlook over the next 3 years

-The employment outlook will be fair for Early childhood educators and assistants (NOC 4214) in the Red Deer region for the 2021-2023 period.
+The employment outlook will be moderate for Early childhood educators and assistants (NOC 4214) in the Red Deer region for the 2022-2024 period.

 The following factors contributed to this outlook: